soupglasses/dotfiles/home-manager/README.md

 based distribution.
 But its also a nice to have on NixOS, but i will skip that for now.

-I would reccomend you to read trough its manual first, but the main change would be to hook into your shell.
+I would recommend you to read through its manual first, but the main change would be to hook into your shell.
 Might sound scary at first, but you will just move your config file away from its install location, then use the `initExtra` option to import it back in.
 Either using your shell's source command: `source ~/.dotfiles/.bashrc`.
 Or use nix's builtin `builtins.readFile ../.bashrc` which will write in your file's contents into its own.